-1. What is dual fuel energy and is it better?
+What is dual fuel energy tariff and is it better?

 A dual fuel tariff means you get both gas and electricity from one supplier.
 Single fuel means you get just one of either gas or electricity from one supplier.
 So you could have two suppliers – one for gas and one for electricity.
 The most common combination of fuel in people’s homes is gas and electricity.

-The helpful thing with dual fuel tariff is that it's easier to manage your energy account as everything is in one place and any queries can be sorted by one contact.
-Sometimes, you can also get extra discounts when taking both electricity and gas from the same supplier.
+The helpful thing with dual fuel tariff, getting both from one provider, is that it's easier to manage your energy account as everything is in one place and any queries can be sorted by one contact.
+Dual fuel can often be cheaper too as you can get extra discounts when taking both electricity and gas from the same supplier.

-These will have a set price for the energy you use over a certain time period – often one to two years.
+These will have a set price for the energy you use over a certain time period – often one to two years but can be longer.
 Suppliers will normally offer lower prices for these tariffs because you’re making a commitment to them.
-Some even offer some nice features when you sign up, such as smart home tech or boiler insurance.
+They're normally available for dual fuel and single fuel but dual fuel fixed tariffs often come as better deals.
+Some energy providers even offer some nice features when you sign up, such as smart home tech or boiler insurance.

 Fixed tariff pros:

 You’ll pay the same rate for the amount of time you're on the tariff